google-research-datasets/maxm/README.md

 If you use this dataset in your research, please cite the original Crossmodal-3600 dataset and our paper:

-Soravit Changpinyo, Linting Xue, Idan Szpektor, Ashish V. Thapliyal, Julien Amelot, Michal Yarom, Xi Chen, Radu Soricut.
+Soravit Changpinyo, Linting Xue, Michal Yarom, Ashish V. Thapliyal, Idan Szpektor, Julien Amelot, Xi Chen, Radu Soricut.
-[MaXM: Towards Multilingual Visual Question Answering](https://arxiv.org/abs/2209.05401). arXiv, 2022.
+[MaXM: Towards Multilingual Visual Question Answering](https://arxiv.org/abs/2209.05401).
+Findings of the Association for Computational Linguistics: EMNLP, 2023.

 <div class="highlight highlight-source-shell"><pre>
-@article{changpinyo2022maxm,
+@inproceedings{changpinyo2023maxm,
-  title = {{MaXM}: Towards Multilingual Visual Question Answering}, author = {Changpinyo, Soravit and Xue, Linting and Szpektor, Idan and Thapliyal, Ashish V. and Amelot, Julien and Yarom, Michal and Chen, Xi and Soricut, Radu}, journal={arXiv preprint arXiv:2209.05401}, year = {2022},
+  title = {{MaXM}: Towards Multilingual Visual Question Answering}, author = {Changpinyo, Soravit and Xue, Linting and Yarom, Michal and Thapliyal, Ashish V. and Szpektor, Idan and Amelot, Julien and Chen, Xi and Soricut, Radu}, booktitle={Findings of the Association for Computational Linguistics: EMNLP}, year = {2023},
 }
 </pre></div>